- Top 8 Cooling Mattresses Compared

 - Takes up to three hours to fluff up before you can sleep on it

-- Some reviewers say soft side is too soft
+- Some reviewers say the soft side is too soft

 Helix is another very popular brand in the industry.
 They offer a lot of different designs and technologies that guarantee a great night’s sleep, each time, every time.
 The mattresses incorporate a new age technology that ensures an adjustable design which contours to your body shape.
-It is the perfect recipe for better quality sleep.
+It is the perfect recipe for better quality and cooler sleep.
 That’s not all.
-Helix specializes in custom made designs as well.
+Helix specializes in custom-made designs as well.
 One of their unique creations is the Dual Comfort Mattress.
 This one has individually personalized sides, splitting the mattress into two catering to individual preferences.
-Helix offers a range of services for their mattresses including a 100 night sleep trial, plus 6-10 days delivery and 3 years of warranty for each of their products.
+Helix offers a range of services for their mattresses including a 100-night sleep trial, plus 6-10 days delivery and 3 years of warranty for each of their products.